-Updated: January 21, 2020
+Updated: January 29, 2020

-This is a FAQ that you can bookmark that will give progress and estimated availability for Screenwriter compatible for MacOS 10.15 Catalina.
+PLEASE DON'T OPEN A SUPPORT TICKET ASKING FOR ESTIMATED DATES.
+Just bookmark this FAQ, which will give progress and estimated availability for Screenwriter compatible for MacOS 10.15 Catalina.
 Click here for a general FAQ about MacOS 10.15 Catalina.

 IF YOU HAVE ALREADY UPDATED TO CATALINA, please consider looking at this free, high-quality method to run Screenwriter (or Dramatica Story Expert) in a Mojave window right ON Catalina: https://techsupport.screenplay.com/hc/en-us/articles/360034975752

-And it's taken over 1.5 years because Screenwriter is a MASSIVE application with hundreds of features -- many more than other programs.
-We want to make sure we don't break all the reliable features screenwriters have used for decades.
+Our work was not to just add full Retina compatibility -- it's been a complete modernization of our entire MacOS code base.
+And it's taken over 1.5 years because Screenwriter and Dramatica are MASSIVE applications with hundreds of features -- many more than other programs.
+We want to make sure we don't break all the reliable features screenwriters and novelists have relied on for decades.

 Write Brothers, Inc.